You can now get Alexa on a screen for under $100

 Crashing the crowd of smart displays

-Strangely, Amazon already has a smart alarm -- the $130 Amazon Echo Spot ($130 at Amazon).
-The Spot does less and costs more, so I expect the Show 5 to simply replace it, but the Spot will remain on the market for now -- just don't buy it.
+Strangely, Amazon already has a smart alarm -- the $130 Amazon Echo Spot ($130 at Crutchfield).
+The Echo Spot does less and costs more, so I expect the Echo Show 5 to simply replace it, but the Echo Spot will remain on the market for now -- just don't buy it.

 The physical shutter is a nice touch, especially for a device meant for your bedroom.
 It's also a shot at Amazon's main competition in the smart display category -- Google.
 The existing Nest Hub doesn't have a camera at all, but the upcoming $230 Nest Hub Max will and it won't have a physical shutter.
 One button will cut the power to the mic and the camera, but you won't be able to cover the camera and still talk to Google's version of Alexa -- Google Assistant.